 Oral anticancer medicines, including chemotherapy and biological modifiers, should be withheld in all circumstances until advice is sought from the on-call haematology or oncology registrar.
 Common toxicity from systemic anti-cancer treatment includes myelosuppression, vomiting, diarrhoea and mucositis though side effects are numerous and drug-specific.
 Patients who are receiving, or who have previously received, immune checkpoint inhibitors (e.g. ipilimumab, pembrolizumab, nivolumab, avelumab, atezolizumab, cemiplimab and durvalumab) are at risk of immune-related adverse events.
 See Immune-related adverse events for more information.

 Contact local rheumatology department regarding patients on Disease Modifying Anti-Rheumatic Drugs (DMARDs) or biologics (see Management of Arthritis for list of agents) before deciding to withhold immunosuppressants unless infection is suspected, in which case withhold and discuss with the specialists.
 If patient is on long-term corticosteroids then see further below for advice.

 For transplant patients, discuss with consultant before deciding to withhold immunosuppressants.

 When infection is present, to prevent adrenal insufficiency consider doubling the steroid dose.
 See Management of Adrenal Insufficiency for further advice.
 In certain circumstances, for example in severe / life-threatening gastrointestinal bleeding, it may be appropriate to consider temporarily withholding glucocorticoid therapy.
 Seek senior medical advice.

-Important issues to consider before prescribing - See Management of Drug Misusers in Hospital
+For important issues to consider before prescribing, see Management of Drug Misusers in Hospital.

 Missed or significantly delayed doses can have serious adverse effects and must be avoided.
 An accurate history of the medicines, dose, timings and preparations should be taken.
 See Parkinson's Disease in Acute Care for general information on the management of patients with Parkinson's disease (including management of nil-by-mouth patients and how to obtain a supply out of hours.

 Follow the principles outlined above and ensure essential medicines are continued.
 This may require alternate routes / formulations so check suitability of alternative and dose equivalence.
-For instance, not all medicines can be given enterally (e.g. most modified release preparations), some may require dose adjustment if liquid preparations are used and some interact with enteral feeds.
+For instance, not all medicines can be given by enteral feeding tube (e.g. most modified release preparations), some may require dose adjustment if liquid preparations are used and some interact with enteral feeds.
 If unsure contact your clinical pharmacist / Medicines Information (see Appendix 6 for contact details).